 Vertica MPP Database Overview and TPC-DS Benchmark Performance Analysis (Part 2)

 Vertica can be installed on any compatible x86 architecture hardware so for the purpose of this demo I decided dust off a few of my old and trusty Lenovo m92p units.
-Even though these machines are typically used in an office/home to run desktop applications, not in a data centre environment to run database intensive workloads, for the purpose of this demo they should provide a good testing platform for evaluation and kicking Vertica’s tires.
-Heck, if Greenplum is proud to run their MPP database on a cluster of Raspberries Pi (check out the video HERE), why not run Vertica on a stack of low-powered Lenovo desktops running Ubuntu Server.
-Below is a photo of the actual machines running Vertica version 9.1 fitted with Intel Core i5 3470 CPU, 16GB of DDR3 memory and 512GB of Crucial MX300 SSD in each of the three computers (bottom three units).
+Even though these machines are typically used to run desktop class applications in an office environment, they still should provide a decent evaluation platform if one wants to kick the tires on Vertica installation and configuration process.
+Heck, if Greenplum is proud to run their MPP database on a cluster of Raspberries Pi (check out the video HERE), why not run Vertica on a stack of low-powered Lenovo desktops under Ubuntu Server.
+Below is a photo of the actual machines running Vertica version 9.1 fitted with Intel Core i5 3470 CPU, 16GB of DDR3 memory and 512GB of Crucial MX300 SSD in each of the three nodes (bottom three units).

 Installing Vertica